dotnet/arcade/Documentation/AzureDevOps/WritingBuildDefinitions.md

 ## General Rules

-- **A pipeline is defined in code (YAML)** - Defining as much Pipeline configuration in source ensures a testable, servicable, and versionable infrastructure ecosystem.
+- **A pipeline is defined in code (YAML)** - Defining as much Pipeline configuration in source ensures a testable, serviceable, and versionable infrastructure ecosystem.

 - **A pipeline does not rely on input variables in the environment** - Environment variables cause lots of issues in pipelines and should be avoided as a means of passing input to a build where possible.
   - They may not be obvious to readers of logs.